isomerpages/enterprisesg-rice/_licences/Rice Licence Application Criteria.md

 ---
 **Applicant Criteria**

-Only a business entity or company registered with ACRA can apply for a rice licence.
+Only a business entity or company registered with ACRA can apply for a Rice Licence.

-If a business entity or company had their rice licence revoked or terminated, they can only apply for a new rice licence after **9 months** from the date of termination.
+If a business entity or company had their Rice Licence revoked or terminated, they can only apply for a new Rice Licence after **9 months** from the date of termination.

 **Fees Payable**